 As with any Beloved Brand, the more loved the brand the more valuable that brand will be.
-A month ago Lin was making league minimum.
+A month ago Lin was making the league minimum.
 Now, he could be worth somewhere between $15 Million and $150 Million, depending on how long this status can last for him.
 A few numbers that help tell the story.

 - Since Feb.
 4th MSG’s stock price has increased 6%, adding $139 million to the company’s market value.
-During the same period the S&P 500 has gone up less than 1%.
+During the same period, the S&P 500 has gone up less than 1%.
 With increased TV ratings, higher ticket prices and the #1 selling jersey, with continued success, the Knicks have to re-sign him.
-That means, Lin’s next contract could see a salary of $10 Million per year.
+That means Lin’s next contract could see a salary of $10 Million per year.

 - Yoa Ming, the only other notable Chinese player in the NBA, made up $80 million in endorsement deals in China.
 China has gotten behind Lin in a dramatic fashion.
 With a soaring economy and One Billion consumers, that could be a huge payday for Lin.
-Especially for American brands wanting to break through in China.
+Especially for American brands wanting to a breakthrough in China.
 With all this hype and Chinese pride, Lin could generate $80-100 Million in China.

-- There are already rumours going on that he has signed on with Nike, that he will be the new face of NBA’13 and his agent is quoted as saying that he has already turned down Millions.
+- There are already rumors going on that he has signed on with Nike, that he will be the new face of NBA’13 and his agent is quoted as saying that he has already turned down Millions.
 Even in America, Lin could easily turn this into another $25 Million in US Endorsements.

 If things go right, and assuming Lin continues to play reasonably well, add it all up and Jeremy Lin could easily turn his Beloved Brand Status into $100-150 Million per year.